Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-09-21 00:27:25
+Last Updated: 2025-09-22 00:27:17

-Work Consists Of Whatever A Body Is Obliged To Do.
-Play Consists Of Whatever A Body Is Not Obliged To Do.
+When The Solution Is Simple, God Is Answering.

-By Mark Twain
+By Albert Einstein